ttwongwork/GitMICPUB/README.md

 # GitMICPUB !!!
-New version should be created!
+New version should be created! updated via commit

 - [Set rules on devices to allow access to your organization resources](metadata.md)
 - [Common ways to use Conditional Access with Intune](./metadata.md)